SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/files.md

 ===

 For this lesson, the data has been split up into separate files -- one for each study date when nests were observed.
 The sampling date is included in the file name but not in the data itself.
+Each row contains data on characteristics and measurements associated with one observation of a study nest.

 Our goal is to read in all 50 of those files from the **penguins** folder into one data frame, and add the sampling date from each file name in the data.
 We will do this using `map` functions in [purrr](){:.rlib}, the tidyverse workhorse for iteration.
 The inputs we will need are: